-For example, controlling for whether or not employers sponsor retirement plans, there is very little difference in the age distribution of employees between small firms and large firms (top panel, Figure 3).
-However, across all firm sizes, workers at firms that do not sponsor a plan are younger: 29 percent of workers at firms without plans are 21 to 29 years of age, compared with 19 percent of workers at firms that offer plans.
+For example, controlling for whether or not employers sponsor retirement plans, there is very little difference in the age distribution of employees between small firms and large firms (Figure 4, top panel).
+However, across all firm sizes, workers at firms that do not sponsor plans are younger: 29 percent of workers at firms without plans are 21 to 29 years of age, compared with 20 percent of workers at firms that offer plans.

-Twenty-five percent of employees at small firms that sponsor plans are in the lowest two quintiles of annual earnings (\$25,000 or less), compared with 23 percent of employees at large firms that sponsor plans (middle panel, Figure 3).
-Regardless of firm size, employees at firms that do not sponsor plans earn substantially less: 60 percent of employees at small firms that do not sponsor plans and 53 percent of employees at large firms that do not sponsor plans are in the lowest two quintiles of annual earnings.
+Twenty-seven percent of employees at small firms that sponsor plans are in the lowest two quintiles of annual earnings (\$27,000 or less), compared with 25 percent of employees at large firms that sponsor plans (Figure 4, middle panel).
+Regardless of firm size, employees at firms that do not sponsor plans earn substantially less: 59 percent of employees at small firms that do not sponsor plans and 53 percent of employees at large firms that do not sponsor plans are in the lowest two quintiles of annual earnings.

-Firms that do not sponsor retirement plans also have higher proportions of part-time or part-year employees (bottom panel, Figure 3).
-Of firms that sponsor plans, 74 percent of employees at firms with fewer than 50 employees are full-time, full-year workers, compared with around 80 percent of workers at other firms.
-Regardless of firm size, firms that do not offer a plan have fewer full-time, full-year workers.
-Of firms that do not sponsor plans, the smallest and largest firms have the lowest percentage of full-time, full-year workers: 56 percent of workers at firms with fewer than 50 employees; 61 percent of workers at firms with 50 to 99 employees; 62 percent of workers at firms with 100 to 999 employees; and 57 percent of workers at firms with 1,000 or more employees.
+Firms that do not sponsor retirement plans also have higher proportions of part-time or part-year employees (Figure 4, bottom panel).
+Of firms that sponsor plans, 76 percent of employees at firms with fewer than 50 employees are full-time, full-year workers, compared with around eight in 10 workers at other firms.
+Regardless of firm size, firms that do not offer plans have fewer full-time, full-year workers.
+Of firms that do not sponsor plans, the smallest and largest firms have the lowest percentages of full-time, full-year workers: 59 percent of workers at firms with fewer than 50 employees; 66 percent of workers at firms with 50 to 99 employees; 65 percent of workers at firms with 100 to 999 employees; and 60 percent of workers at firms with 1,000 employees or more.